 There’s something about starting the morning at Scarecrow that is sure to kick off your day on a high note.
 With a florist located right next door, the combination of the warmly-lit cafe and grocery store makes you feel as though you’ve entered a small village — a charm that is hard to come by in the heart of the city.
 The shakshuka is hands down our favourite dish here.
-It’s hearty and comforting, especially when you add a juicy lamb merguez sausage.
+It’s truly comforting, especially when you add a juicy lamb merguez sausage.

 33 Victoria Street East, Auckland CBD